Workshop on P&I Clubs offered by Queen Mary University of London (QMUL)

 Students enrolled at the LLM in International Shipping Law Programme offered by Queen Mary University of London (QMUL) in Greece had the opportunity to attend P&I Clubs Workshop organized by the Centre for Commercial Law Studies, QMUL on 7th of March 2017, at HMC Premises in Piraeus.

 The workshop was coordinated academically by Dr. Alexandros Ntovas, Lecturer in Shipping Law and Director International Shipping Law Programme (Piraeus, Greece).
-It also featured 2 sessions led by two guest speakers - eminent practitioners in the Greek shipping market who covered the practical part of the workshop - Ms. Effie Koureta, Managing Director, Claims Executive (P&I), The North of England, P&I Association Limited and Mr. Kostas Katsoulieris, Senior Executive (Claims), The North of England, P&I Association Limited.
+It also featured 2 sessions led by two guest speakers - eminent practitioners in the Greek shipping market who covered the practical part of the workshop - Ms. Effie Koureta, Claims Executive (P&I), The North of England, P&I Association Limited and Mr. Kostas Katsoulieris, Senior Executive (Claims), The North of England, P&I Association Limited.

 The workshop served as an intellectual platform to communicate current practical experience from leading practitioners in matters highly related to P&I Clubs.